 Program the IDAC value by using the IDACMAG register; however, only the IDAC1 current flows through the reference resistor and RTD.
 The IDAC1 current excites the RTD to produce a voltage proportional to the RTD resistance.
-The RTD voltage is defined by Equation 13:
+Equation 13 defines the RTD voltage: